-The Green Infrastructure Strategic Intervention (GISI) is a unique opportunity to create and improve multifunctional green infrastructure on a major scale in Scotland’s towns and cities.
-It contributes towards dealing with the climate emergency, being central to adaptation and mitigation.
+The Green Infrastructure Strategic Intervention (GISI), delivered by NatureScot between 2016 and 2023, created and improved multifunctional green infrastructure on a major scale in Scotland’s towns and cities.

-We are leading the way in demonstrating green infrastructure’s key role in tackling issues we face in many of our urban areas - declining economic growth, social inequalities, pollution, flooding, noise, areas of multiple deprivation, health problems and limited biodiversity.
-The projects we support are demonstrating what can be achieved and contribute to best practice.
+The GISI led the way in demonstrating blue-green infrastructure’s key role in tackling the societal issues we face in many of our urban areas: lack of access to poor-quality greenspace, social inequalities, pollution, flooding, noise, areas of multiple deprivation, health problems and limited biodiversity.
+The projects we supported are demonstrating what can be achieved and have contributed to best practice.

 What did the GISI do?

 The GISI was unique in that it harnessed the multifunctional benefits of new or improved blue-green infrastructure to:

 - improve the quality, accessibility and quantity of green infrastructure in major towns and cities;

 - provide increased and better opportunities for people to improve their health and wellbeing;

 - address inequalities through the creation and improvement of greenspace for communities in areas of multiple deprivation and/or for communities living in proximity to vacant and derelict land;